Oxford Brookes University (2010 – 2015), Bournemouth University (2006-2009), Gosford Hill School (2003-2005), The Cooper School (1998 – 2003)

 Oxford Brookes University

-Favourite thing to do in science: Developing new ideas or enhancing existing ideas.
+Favourite thing to do in research: Developing new ideas or enhancing existing ideas.
 Taking a theory through to reality.

 I’m a Computer Science researcher at Oxford Brookes University.